vmware-tanzu/community-edition/docs/site/content/docs/latest/gatekeeper-config.md

           - key: owner
     ```

-1. Create a namespace
+1. Create a namespace without a label:

     ```sh
     kubectl create ns test
     ```

-1. Verify it fails to deploy due to missing label.
+1. Verify it fails to deploy due to the missing label.
+You should see an error message similar to the following:

     ```text
     Error from server ([denied by all-must-have-owner] All namespaces must have an `owner` label): admission webhook "validation.gatekeeper.sh" denied the request: [denied by all-must-have-owner] All namespaces must have an `owner` label
     ```

-1. Create a namespace with the owner label.
+1. Create a namespace with the owner label:

     ```yaml
     apiVersion: v1